coreos/docs/os/booting-with-libvirt.md

 all files are stored in `/var/lib/libvirt/images/coreos`.
 This is not a requirement — feel free to substitute that path if you use another one.

-### Choosing a Channel
+### Choosing a channel

-CoreOS is released into stable, alpha and beta channels.
+CoreOS is released into alpha, beta, and stable channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 Read the [release notes]({{site.baseurl}}/releases) for specific features and bug fixes in each channel.